reedanders/goodglobe-client/README.md

 This serverless React app was an MVP for the crowdfunding startup goodglobe.org and is now deprecated.

+## Deprecated DEMO

+This demo is no longer maintained: https://master--lucid-golick-8b9883.netlify.app/

 ## Available Scripts

 In the project directory, you can run: